GM and Cruise announce first mass-production self-driving car

 When modern day innovators begin to stray

-Kyle Vogt, CEO and founder of Cruise Automation revealed very big news for his company and its owner GM, which acquired the startup last year.
+Kyle Vogt, CEO and founder of Cruise Automation, revealed very big news for his company and its owner GM, which acquired the startup last year.
 The news is that they’re ready to mass produce a vehicle ready for self-driving, with everything on board they need to become fully autonomous vehicles once the software and regulatory environment is ready to make that happen.

 “Today, we’re announcing the first production design of a self-driving car that can be built at massive scale,” Vogt said.
 “And more importantly, these vehicles can operate without a driver.”